 Here are some questions to ask a doctor if treatment is not improving your psoriasis.

-If you are concerned about your psoriasis symptoms or would like to try a different treatment approach, you should speak with a doctor.
+If you are concerned about your psoriasis symptoms or would like to try a different treatment approach, you should talk with a doctor.
 This is also true if you do not have a psoriasis diagnosis but are experiencing any troubling skin changes, including redness, scaling, or itching.